adomokos/light-service/README.md

 LightService includes Rails generators for creating both Organizers and Actions along with corresponding tests.
 Currently only RSpec is supported (PR's for supporting MiniTest are welcome)

-Note: Generators are namespaced to `light_service` not `light-service` do to Rake name constraints.
+Note: Generators are namespaced to `light_service` not `light-service` due to Rake name constraints.

 ### Organizer generation